blumixid/docs/security/index.md

 <dt>Cloud Directory</dt>
 <dd>A user registry that is hosted in IBM Cloud.</dd>

-<dt>Social identity sources</dt>
-<dd> The user registries that are maintained by Google, Facebook, and LinkedIn.</dd>
 </dl>

 For more information, see [Getting started with Single Sign On](../services/SingleSignOn/index.html).

-### Application Security on Cloud

-This service provides a security analysis of mobile and web apps, and it allows you to scan source code for security vulnerabilities.
-For more information, see  [Getting started with Application Security on Cloud](../services/ApplicationSecurityonCloud/index.html).

-### IBM UrbanCode plug-in for application security testing

-The IBM Application Security Testing for {{site.data.keyword.Bluemix_notm}} plug-in enables you to run security scans on your web or Android apps that are hosted on {{site.data.keyword.Bluemix_notm}}.
-This plug-in is developed and supported by the IBM UrbanCode™ Deploy Community on the IBM Bluemix DevOps Services platform.

-For more information, go to [IBM Application Security Testing for Bluemix](https://developer.ibm.com/urbancode/plugindoc/ibmucd/ibm-application-security-testing-bluemix/1-0/){: new_window}.

-### dashDB

-The dashDB service uses an embedded LDAP server for user authentication.
-The connection between applications and the database is protected by SSL certificates.
-This service uses the DB2® native encryption capability to automatically encrypt your deployed database and database backups.
-Master key rotation is automatic and happens every 90 days.

-For more information, see [Getting started with dashDB](../services/dashDB/index.html).

-### Secure Gateway

-The Secure Gateway service enables you to securely connect {{site.data.keyword.Bluemix_notm}} apps to remote locations, either on premises or in the cloud.
-It provides secure connectivity and establishes a tunnel between your {{site.data.keyword.Bluemix_notm}} organization and the remote location that you want to connect to.
-You can configure and create a secure gateway by using the {{site.data.keyword.Bluemix_notm}} user interface or an API package.

-For more information, see [Getting started with Secure Gateway](../services/SecureGateway/secure_gateway.html).

-### Security information and event management

-You can use security information and event management (SIEM) tools to analyze security alerts in application logs.
-One such tool is IBM Security QRadar&reg; SIEM, which provides security intelligence in cloud environments.
-For information, see [IBM QRadar Security Intelligence Platform](http://www-01.ibm.com/support/knowledgecenter/SS42VS/welcome?lang=en){: new_window}.

 ## {{site.data.keyword.Bluemix_notm}} security deployment
 {: #security-deployment}